Roshi-Codes/BlueTeamBeast/README.md

 # BlueTeamBeast
 Powershell Scripts for Blue Teams and Incident Responce.

 - Disclaimer: I am GCIH certified (July 2019).
 However all information here and within this repository is given as a general guide to help fellow incident responders, it is given with NO WARRENTY and NO GUARANTEE of effectiveness.
-If you are concerned with any advice in here or not sure on anything I suggest doing your own further research or pay an expert to implement a solution for you. -
+If you are concerned with any advice in here or not sure on anything I suggest doing your own further research or pay an expert to implement a solution for you.

 This repository contains a series of scripts to aid in a range of blue team tasks across your network.

-The scripts use WinRM (Window Remote Management).
+The scripts use WinRM (Windows Remote Management).
 As with many things there are multiple ways to achive your end goals, with these scripts I have used WinRM across a domain setting.
 This allows you to use a terminal that is not joined to the domain, for instance a dedicated IR device, to manage Windows assets joined to the domain.

 - -!!- At the time of writing there appeared to be issues with WinRM working from some linux deivces so I recommend using a hardened Windows VM dedicated to the task -!!-